jqnatividad/qsv/README.md

 cargo build --release --no-default-features
 ```

-To find out what memory allocator you're using, do `qsv --version`.
-After the qsv version number, the allocator used is displayed (`standard` or `mimalloc`).
+To find out what memory allocator qsv is using, do `qsv --version`.
+After the qsv version number, the allocator used is displayed ("`standard`" or "`mimalloc`").
+Note that mimalloc is not supported on the `x86_64-pc-windows-gnu` and `arm` targets, and you'll need to use the "standard" allocator on those platforms.

 ### Buffer size
-Depending on your filesystem's configuration (e.g. block size, SSD, file system type, etc.),
+Depending on your filesystem's configuration (e.g. block size, file system type, writing to remote file systems (e.g. sshfs, efs, nfs),
-you can also fine-tune qsv's read/write buffers.
+SSD or rotating magnetic disks, etc.), you can also fine-tune qsv's read/write buffers.

-By default, the read buffer size is set to [16k](https://github.com/jqnatividad/qsv/blob/master/src/config.rs#L17), you can change it by setting the environment
+By default, the read buffer size is set to [16k](https://github.com/jqnatividad/qsv/blob/master/src/config.rs#L16), you can change it by setting the environment
 variable `QSV_RDR_BUFFER_CAPACITY` in bytes.

-The same is true with the write buffer (default: 32k) with the `QSV_WTR_BUFFER_CAPACITY` environment
+The same is true with the write buffer (default: 64k) with the `QSV_WTR_BUFFER_CAPACITY` environment variable.
-variable.

 ### Parallelization
 Several commands support parallelization - `stats`, `frequency` and `split`.